nischalshrestha/tr808-pi/README.md

 CH --xx|---x|--xx|---x
 ```

-Note: refer to the [TR808.TXT file of the sample pack](./TR808_Samples/TR808.txt) on what sounds the abbreviations map to.
+> Note: refer to the [TR808.TXT file of the sample pack](./TR808_Samples/TR808.txt) on what sounds the abbreviations map to.

-You do not have to worry about new lines before or after the `"`.
-There is no error handling but since this is going to be played in a live loop context it won't matter if you mess up the number of notes or `|`: it will just affect when the notes are played.

 Here's an example of playing the beat above by passing it to `tr808()` with some of the instruments removed since they're not used.